DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onEditorPreparing.md

 ##### field(e.rtlEnabled): Boolean
 Indicates whether the editor uses right-to-left representation.

-##### field(e.setValue(newValue, newText)): any
-A method you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.

 ##### field(e.updateValueTimeout): Number
 Gets and sets the delay between when a user stops typing a filter value and the change is applied.
 Available if the **parentType** is *"filterRow"* or *"searchPanel"*.